Omega-3: The Good Fat

 Omega-3 and ADHD

-Studies suggest omega-3 supplements may improve the symptoms of attention deficit hyperactivity disorder (ADHD).
-The evidence isn't conclusive and a dietary supplement can't offer a cure-all for ADHD.
+Studies suggest omega-3 supplements may improve the symptoms of ADHD (attention deficit hyperactivity disorder).
+However, the evidence is inconclusive; a dietary supplement can't offer a cure-all for ADHD.
 Nevertheless, omega-3s may provide some added benefits to traditional treatment.
 We do know omega-3 fatty acids are important in brain development and function.

 Omega-3 and Dementia